aneeshikmat/yii2-time-down-counter/README.md

 5. You can handling time over message.
 6. You have an option to determind if timer will display d-h-m-s or h-m-s or m-s.
 7. its an javascript functon and you dont need to include any other js/css lib.
+8. You can set script to execute when timer is over

 ## Decencies